wp-plugins/yith-woocommerce-mailchimp/README.txt

 = Where can I find my API key =

-You just have to register on mailchimp.com and visit the following page: http://localhost/yi-network-2/woo-mailchimp/wp-admin/admin.mailchimp.com/account/api/
+You just have to register on mailchimp.com and visit the following [page](http://admin.mailchimp.com/account/api/ "Account page")

 = Is it possible to subscribe users automatically? =